mungg/FABLES/README.md

 🪄 `Book Title` -- Title of the book used for summarization.
 Each title is a `dict` contaitning data related to the book.

 🪄 `Model Name` -- Name of the model that summariezed the book: MIXTRAL, GPT-3.5-TURBO, GPT-4, GPT-4-TURBO, or CLAUDE-3-OPUS.
-A `dict` containing all summary data for tha model.
+A `dict` containing all summary data for that model.

 🪄 `General Comment` -- (`str`) Overview of issues with the set of claims, including omissions of important information, chronology, salience (mention of unimportant events/details), factuality, and others like repetitiveness or vagueness, with each summary receiving a comment.